 Because technology infrastructure needs vary widely between districts, and indeed between schools within the same districts, the federal government’s perceived desire to focus its efforts as a facilitator of infrastructure access has become somewhat controversial among education technology advocates.
 And while chief technology officers generally say that school infrastructure is improving, many openly doubt that capability will catch up with demand, since new digital tools used in education are requiring ever-increasing amounts of bandwidth.

-In building an infrastructure many schools are also trying to streamline their processes.
-Schools and districts are turning to outside vendors and experiencing widespread adoption of online solutions that offer programs from Common Core preparation and online courses, to online registration, SIS systems, managing student data, reporting, etc.
+In building an infrastructure, many schools are also trying to streamline their processes.
+Schools and districts are turning to outside vendors and undergoing widespread adoption of online solutions that offer programs from Common Core preparation and online courses to online registration, SIS systems, managing student data, reporting, and more.

 Online learning is on the rise in schools all across the country.
 Students now have a long list of choices when it comes to e-learning.
 The menu of options often includes full-time, for-profit virtual schools; state-sponsored virtual schools; supplemental online learning courses offered by brick-and-mortar schools; and charter schools presenting a hybrid option of digital material coupled with face-to-face instruction.

-But full-time virtual schools also face the reality that for many students with two parents working outside the home such a scenario is not an option.
-Such students often cannot tap into full-time online schools for that reason, and virtual school providers acknowledge that their version of education works best, particularly in the lower grades, when an adult is present to assist.
+But full-time virtual schools also face the reality that for many students with two parents working outside the home, such a scenario is not an option.
+Such students often cannot attend full-time online schools for that reason, and virtual school providers acknowledge that their version of education works best, particularly in the lower grades, when an adult is present to assist.

 So where are traditional schools getting these online courses?
-Some are developing their own, others are purchasing them from for-profit vendors and a growing number are able to tap into state virtual schools or state-led online learning initiatives.
+Some are developing their own, others are purchasing them from for-profit vendors, and a growing number are able to utilize state virtual schools or state-led online learning initiatives.
 Some schools find it easier to use courses developed by a state-run virtual school, since it is already aligned with their state standards.

 Increasing access, growing acceptance, and decreasing cost are all helping to make the use of mobile devices a popular and increasing trend within the world of educational technology.
 While the digital divide between the affluent and disadvantaged still exists, mobile devices have the potential to close it, at least in terms of access.